A Gentle Introduction to Serverless Development

 This component maintains a local state, an array of strings, that represents the items on our shopping list.
 The user can add or remove items from the list by clicking the appropriate buttons.
 For the sake of simplicity, we’re not associating a unique id with each item.
 Needless to say, style and design are not a factor as well.

-Now add ./src/pages/index.jsx.
-It defines the HomePage component, which renders a header and the ShoppingList component.
+component, which renders a header and the ShoppingList

-import ShoppingList from "../components/ShoppingList";
+import React from "react";import ShoppingList from "../components/ShoppingList";

 export default HomePage;

 Now run the project.
-You can visit http://localhost:3000 to view your craft in action.
+You can visit http://localhost:3000

 $ yarn next dev